 The bakehouse again fell into disuse in the 1930s, due to competition from Whittinghams in what is now called the ‘Old Bakery’ opposite.
 Similarly, no doubt, the abattoir was disused much earlier due to the opening in about 1905 of the larger slaughterhouse behind Forester Villas (Bob’s Shop).

 Since bread had last been baked the building was used solely for storage and it had deteriorated and fallen into disrepair.
 Next to this building was a workshop which was probably used by James Farindon as a cobblers or shoe-making shop.
 By 1850 he had taken over from his father-in-law, James Humphrey, as grocer at the village store (now Zieglers) and his family remained there until Alfred Dean took over in the 1890s.

-In 1988 the Weald & Downland Open Air Museum, led by Richard Harris, systematically dismantled both buildings.
+In 1988 the Weald & Downland Open Air Museum (now the Weald & Downland Living Museum), led by Richard Harris, systematically dismantled both buildings.
 A detailed drawing was completed and every brick, stone and tile was numbered to coincide with the drawing.
 Polyurethane was pumped into the oven and as the bricks were removed the perfect pattern was created by the mold.
 Mortar was analysed to establish exactly where the sand came from.

 The buildings remain in the museum’s collection and are illustrated in the book entitled ‘Building History, Weald & Downland Open Air Museum, 1970-2010 – the first forty years’ edited by Diana Zeuner.

 In the Autumn 2016 issue of the Weald and Downland Living Museum magazine it was recorded that the bakery had been scheduled for funding.
 Re-building started in 2017 and the building completed in April 2018.

 In April 2019 the first batches of bread were baked.